These Restaurants, Bakeries, and Shops owned and run by female chefs in Orlando deserve your attention. Your Taste Buds Will Thank You.

-*As of March 2020, Bird of Paradise has since closed at East End Market, however, stay tuned for Emily’s next venture in New Smyrna Beach.
+*As of March 2020, Bird of Paradise closed at East End Market, however, Emily reopened in New Smyrna Beach.

 Her inventive menu suits all diets, from keto to vegan, with local sourced, often certified organic, produce and local raised proteins.
 She tells me it’s the way her and her family eats regularly so it made sense she serve that to her customers.
 She is passionate about supporting local and the “food is medicine” approach.
 Her goal is for guests to feel good when they leave.
 And believe me, I did!